Wednesday, June 19, 2013

 August 2 Nick of Time at 7 pm at the beautifully refurbished Old Town Hall in the lovely Pond Village of Brookfield, Vermont.

-August 31 The Snowmaiden at 1 p.m. on the Green in Northfield as part of Northfield Vermont's Labor Day Celebration.
+August 31 The Snowmaiden at 1 p.m. on the Green in Northfield as part of Northfield Vermont 's Labor Day Celebration.

-Check out their complete schedule though as it's worth the drive to go see them whenever it might fit into your schedule: http://www.nostringsvt.com/schedule.html
+drive to go see them whenever it might fit into your schedule: http://www.nostringsvt.com/schedule.html

 FROM BERLIN FRONT PORCH FORUM